Setup C++ courses

 Part III:

 This part of the course aims at advanced (but important and frequently used, make no mistakes about this) topics of the C++ programming language.
-Also, tools for generating lexical scanner and parser classes will be introduced and used.
-By the end of this part some attention will be devoted to the design of programs using Graphical User Interfaces (GUIs).
+Also, tools for generating lexical scanner and parser classes are introduced and used.

-Students having completed part III of the C++ course will be able to
+Students who completed part III of the C++ course are able to

 This part's actual topics are listed in this part's schedule.